halfdanrump/favorite_tools/README.md

 - [tenacity](https://pypi.org/project/tenacity/) - Super useful library for retrying.
 I use it often with HTTP calls on unstable connections.
 - scoop - I used to use this to distribute workloads over clusters of machines in my lab.
 Probably outdated by now.

+# Third Party Services
+- Datadog - I use use datadog to monitor most of my deployed containers
+- Sentry - Use it for services that contain a lot of state that's useful when debugging